DevOps-Mortals/DevOpsWiki/docs/orchestration/kubernetes.md

 kind: Deployment
 metadata:
   name: mydeployment

-  # Labels for deployments are optional
   labels:
     app: myapp
 spec:
-  # No. of pods to be created
   replicas: 4

-  # Hold up time after adding a few pods in a rolling update
   minReadySeconds: 45

-  # mandatory, helps the controller identify the pods
   selector:
     matchLabels:
       app: myapp

-  # What pod to be created
   template:
     metadata:

-      # Helps to identify a group (mandatory to assign)
       labels:
         app: myapp
     spec:
       volumes:
         - name: vol1
           hostPath:

-            # path on the node where the pod will run
             path: /applogs

-      # array if you need more containers in a pod
       containers:
         - name: myapp-cont
           image: lerndevops/samples:pyapp-v1